NavneetKanna/dlgrad/README.md

 ## Tests

-To run the tests, pytest is required
+To run the tests (pytest is required)

 ```bash
 python3 -m pytest test/